mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 During my everyday work as a knowledge worker running calculations, analyzing data, and developing code from the command-line *changing directories* is an extremely frequent activity.
 In fact changing directories is the basic mode of operation to walk between different tasks, context, or work spaces.
 When first started  using the shell the only command I knew was `cd` but throughout the years I noticed that there is a lot more under the hood of bash that significantly reduces the time needed to change directories.
 Below I share the 4 tricks I use frequently to jump to directories which not only helps me to work faster but also helps me to concentrate more on the content of work and less on the cognitive load of remembering long subdirectories.
 Furthermore I use all tricks together for maximum efficiency and I hope they make you more productive, too.

-- [Max Out `cd`]
-- [Configure $CDPATH to your workflow]
-- [Turbo-charge cd with push/popd]
-- [Jump more efficiently into the history]

-## Max Out `cd`
+## Max Out cd

 This first tip focuses solely on using all capabilities of the `cd` command.
 The most common form of using `cd` is

     cd directory

 where `directory` can be either a `./relative` or an `/absolute` path.
 Also quite well-known is that `..` is an alias for the directory above the current directory, `../..` the one above that and so on.
 Maybe less well-known is that `~` is an alias for one's home directory.
-However an even faster way to go there directly is to simp skip the `directory` argument and just use
+However an even faster way to go there directly is to skip the `directory` argument and just use

     cd

 Furthermore `-` is an alias for the previous directory.
-So `cd -` is like a back-button for `cd` with works for exactly one step in the history.
-Using `cd -` repeatedly results in jump back and forth between two directories.
+So `cd -` is like a back-button for `cd` that works for exactly one step in the history.
+Using `cd -` repeatedly results in jumping back and forth between two directories.

 I also find it useful to alias `cd ..` like